Chat with us, powered by LiveChat

 How do I participate?

 As we get closer to the conference (about 1 week before the event), all affinity and community group offerings will be added to the attendee event app.
 You can view the list of groups and sign up to attend.
-Location and timing details of each group will be listed.
+The location and timing details of each group will be listed.

 How do I become a group facilitator?